ValiMail/danish-radius/README.md

 ## What it does

-This is a proof-of-concept implementation of EAP-TLS on RADIUS, using DNS-based client identities.
+This is a proof-of-concept implementation of EAP-TLS on RADIUS, using DNS-bound client identities.
 This allows any device with a DNS-based identity to be allowed network access based on name alone, independent of the private PKI used to sign the certificate.

+This project supports, but **does not require**, Valimail's policy engine for managing network access lists.

 ## Requirements